MobileFirstLLC/extension-cli/guide/03-xt-build.md

 ### Dev Build Artifacts

 When specifying`dev` build flag, the build will complete using development settings.
-Successful dev build generates extension source code in the specified build output directory (`dist/` by default), which can be debugged using a chromium browser.
+Successful dev build generates extension source code in the specified build output directory (`dist/` by default), which can be debugged in a browser.

 ### Prod Build Artifacts

 When specifying `prod` build flag, the build will run a production build.
-Successful production build generates extension source code in build output directory (`dist/` by default), which can be debugged in the browser.
+Successful production build generates extension source code in build output directory (`dist/` by default), which can be debugged in a browser.
 It also generates a `release.zip` file in the project root.
 This zip file can be uploaded to extension/add-on marketplace such as Chrome Web Store or Firefox add-ons.
 When running a production build, all code files (js, css, HTML, json) will be optimized.

 ## Commands